 Must be motivated to get through the self-study material

 Lean Six Sigma Institute (LSSI) has been a provider of Lean Six Sigma certifications since 1998.
-With this self-paced program, you get access to a community of Lean Six Sigma practitioners to lean on for support, and you can complete your training using your PC, tablet, or mobile device.
-Aside from receiving a significant discount compared to instructor-led training, you can also hire a coach for additional help if needed.
+With this self-paced program, you get access to a community of Lean Six Sigma practitioners to lean on for support.

 LSSI offers these Belts at the following prices: